Hawker Typhoon: Sub-variants

 Also in 1943, five Typhoons were modified to "Tropical" standard by fitting of an air filter in a fairing behind the main radiator housing.
 Three underwent trials in Egypt with No. 451 Squadron RAAF, during 1943.

 The Typhoon FR IB was developed in early 1944 and was used as a tactical reconnaissance fighter.
 In this version the port inner cannon was removed and three (one forward-facing 14 in and two vertical five-inch) F24 cameras were carried in its place.
 Few FR IBs were built, and most served with 268 Squadron, starting in July 1944.
 The aircraft was never popular with the pilots, who preferred the older Mustang Is and IAs, and the inherent engine and airframe vibrations meant that photos were invariably blurred.
-As a consequence of these problems, the FR IB was phased out in January 1945.
+As a consequence of these problems, the FR IB was phased out in January 1945..

+Naval designs

-In 1941, Hawker tendered the Hawker P.1009 "Fleet Fighter" in response to specification N.11/40 for a carrier-based fighter.
-A new centre section was to be fitted, extending the wingspan to over 45 ft, and thus increasing the wing area; the wings themselves were to be folding units, which swung and folded parallel to the fuselage, with the leading edges pointing upwards, much like the folding wings on the Grumman F6F Hellcat.
+In 1941, as Blackburn's specification N.11/40 high performance base defence fighter (that was carrier transportable) was delayed, the Admiralty looked at navalised version of the Typhoon as an alternative.
+The Hawker P.1009 design modified for the purpose had a new centre section, extending the wingspan to over 45 ft, and thus increasing the wing area; the wings themselves were to be folding units, which swung and folded parallel to the fuselage, with the leading edges pointing upwards, much as did the Grumman F6F Hellcat.
 The rear fuselage was to be longer and a v-style arrestor hook and associated catapult-launching gear was to be fitted.
-The design chosen was to result in the postwar Blackburn Firebrand design.
+However it was not thought that the redesign and production would be any faster than proceeding with the N.11/40 and the Hawker "Sea Typhoon" submission was not taken up.
+The N.11/40, after changes to its role and Centaurus engine replacing the Sabre entered service postwar as the Blackburn Firebrand.

+A Typhoon (DW419) was later allocated for carrier trials when the idea for using Typhoons (or Tempests) as carrier aircraft due to their stronger construction over the Seafires then in use came up in November 1942.
+DW419 crashed in February 1943; by December the view was that the Typhoon was not suited to carrier use due to long take-off run and high stall speed.